Healthy cooking and authentic dishes – what’s much better?

 This traditional breakfast / “brunch” is a hearty, high-protein breakfast to keep us energetic throughout the day!
 It mostly consists of eggs, sausages, bacon, black pudding, mushrooms, tomatoes, and beans – all fried of course.

-The best source is beyond-a-doubt bone broth (which I spoke about in this post).
+Back to cartilage – a protein group which is a nutritional powerhouse for connective tissue in the body… The best source is beyond-a-doubt bone broth (one of my favourite ingredients which I spoke about in This Post).
 But, in the past, it was also a common food ingredient.

 A healthy fry-up will provide you with a bunch of beneficial minerals and vitamins (including iron, selenium, zinc, choline, vitamins B1, B2, B6, B9, and B12, vitamin A, vitamin E, and more).